 The scene: deep underground, on the westbound platform of Bathurst Station on Toronto’s subway system.
 Most of us have made our way down here by entering through the station doors, walking across the station, taking a long staircase down to the subterranean concourse, trudging to the other end of the concourse, and finally taking another long set of stairs down to the platform.
 There we stand, a patient flock, commuters following our fixed routines, waiting for the next train to come along and take us to accustomed destinations.

 One individual on the platform, however, stands out from the tame bunch gazing quietly into space.
-He – or she, it’s hard to tell – has an agenda.
-Walking this way and that, alert and energetic, he is exploring, picking out details and opportunities the rest of us are oblivious to.
+She – or he, it’s hard to tell – has an agenda.
+Walking this way and that, alert and energetic, she is exploring, picking out details and opportunities the rest of us are oblivious to.

-Once I spot him, I watch him for a while, full of admiration for his pluck, his spirit of adventure, and his skill at finding treasures in the unlikeliest places.
-Then the train arrives, and everyone except him troops on board.
-I look back and see him continuing his exploration of the platform, comfortable and at home, as if it was the most natural thing in the world for a pigeon to make his living fifty feet underground.
+Once I spot her, I watch her for a while, full of admiration for her pluck, her spirit of adventure, and her skill at finding treasures in the unlikeliest places.
+Then the train arrives, and everyone except her troops on board.
+I look back and see her continuing her exploration of the platform, comfortable and at home, as if it was the most natural thing in the world for a pigeon to make her living fifty feet underground.